 Also shown are some key archaeological sites in North America and Siberia, and the type of evidence (genomic, mitochondrial DNA, Y-chromosome DNA and archaeological) currently supporting each hypothesized migration.
 Shading depicts the extent of Beringia during the Last Glacial Maximum. (kyr = thousand years ago.)

 Basically, what is being indicated is that mankind came to the New World from Asia beginning somewhere between 26,000 and 18,000 years ago.
 They walked over from Siberia along the southern edge of the Beringia Land Bridge.
 That land bridge existed courtesy of the Ice Age locking up so much of the global water supply as ice.

 Much of the evidence supporting the routes and dates of migration is derived from the genomic sequencing of well-preserved ancient human remains.
 The dates of some of these coincide with the projected timespan of the Clovis Culture, a culture primarily defined by the shapes of their arrowheads and knives.
 Only recently have human remains been unearthed that tied the genes to a Clovis Culture burial site.
 The remains were of a less than 2 year old boy and his bones were surrounded by Clovis artifacts.
 The body was interred between 12,707 and 12,556 years ago in central Montana.
 His genome sequence on the maternal side belongs to the strain of humans who advanced down the Pacific Coast beginning around 17,000 years ago and reached Monte Verde in Chile at least 14,600 years ago.
 Only about 1.4% of modern Native Americans have the sequence, it is more commonly seen in indigenous people in Central and South America.
-On the other hand, in the Y chromosome is a sequence still seen in many Native Americans.
+On the other hand, in the Y chromosome is a sequence still seen in many of today's Native Americans.